 EXAMPLES OF TYPICAL SMALL CLAIMS LAW SUITS:

-Examples of claims that ASK Legal have seen, they can include (there are many different types of scenarios, however, ASK Legal can only include a few):
+Examples of claims that ASK Legal has seen, they can include (there are many different types of scenarios, however, ASK Legal can only include a few):

 1. A sues B for an invoice and B defends stating that the work done was defective;